GenesisFR/HowToBecomeGoodAtShooters/README.md

 ##### Oxidizer
 - clouds can stack
 - flushes mobs out of cover
-- lethal when used in its overcharged form on a group of ensnared mobs or around spawn closets (like in speedruns)
+- lethal when stacked in its overcharged form on a group of ensnared mobs or around spawn closets (like in speedruns)
 - affected by DTA, DTH and OOCD

 ##### Reinforcer